neputevshina/nanowarp/readme.md

 working as a simplest form of auditory noise masking method.

-To reduce smearing of transients, a variant of median harmonic-percussive source separation (HPSS) with a very short window is first applied to the signal.
+To reduce smearing of transients, a variant of median harmonic-percussive source separation (HPSS)[3] with a very short window is first applied to the signal.
 Extracted impulsive components of the signal are then warped with smaller FFT grain (512 in this case), and harmonic portion is then warped using large grain (4096).
 Like in original implementation of PGHI-PV, FFT is oversampled by factor of 2 with zero-padding.